Credible takeaways

 What is a mortgage down payment?

-The definition of a down payment on a home purchase is the percentage of the purchase price you’ll pay upfront.
+When you buy a home, the down payment reflects the percentage of the purchase price you’ll pay upfront.
 It’s a vital part of obtaining a mortgage loan.
-Without it, you’ll be ineligible for most types of financing.
+Many types of financing require you to contribute a minimum amount toward the down payment to be eligible.

 How does a down payment work?